investigating wage theft and unpaid overtime claims

 In a recent case example of unpaid overtime lawsuits, Fuyao, a large Dayton, Ohio manufacturer, was sued by 636 current and former workers for unfair labor violations.

 The company settled recently with the workers.
 The original plaintiff filed a lawsuit after she allegedly worked overtime at Fuyao without being paid a time-and-a-half wage.
 Other labor violation claims noted that workers were not fully relieved of duties during their “breaks.”

-Thousands of workers in Ohio and across the nation are victims of wage theft each year, and are victims of withheld wages or unpaid wages.
+Thousands of workers across the nation are victims of wage theft each year, and are victims of withheld wages or unpaid overtime.
 As a result, employees have sought retribution, and have successfully filed class action wage and hour lawsuits against employers.

 When employers go to great lengths to increase profits, they often do so in an unethical and unlawful way.
 Wage theft is more common than many American workers realize, and wage and hour laws are upheld by courts to protect employees, and compensate them for the loss of hard-earned wages.

 Common targets of wage and hour lawsuits in recent years have been retailers, restaurants, construction companies, banks and manufacturers.
 Any worker who has experienced unpaid wages from their employer may have a case and should contact an experienced employment claims attorney.